chara0511/hacker-news/README.md

 ## Features

-This is a project that started with [`npm init vite@latest my-vue-app -- --template react-ts`](https://vitejs.dev/guide/#scaffolding-your-first-vite-project), which was created as a challenge post to [Reign](https://www.reign.cl/).
+This is a project that started with [`npm init vite@latest hacker-news -- --template react-ts`](https://vitejs.dev/guide/#scaffolding-your-first-vite-project), which was created as a challenge post to [Reign](https://www.reign.cl/).

 ## How To Use